fncbook/fnc/julia/chapter9.md

     title="Comparison of integration methods")
 ```

-As in {numref}`Demo {number} <demo-improper-intinf>`, the double exponential method is more accurate than direct integration by a few orders of magnitude.
+As in @demo-improper-intinf, the double exponential method is more accurate than direct integration by a few orders of magnitude.
 Equivalently, the same accuracy can be reached with many fewer nodes.
 ``````